dober-man/GoodWAFSec/docs/module3/lab3/lab3.rst

 .. image:: images/image4_3_3.png

 ..
-BONUS:: If you were to login to the web application again and try the SQL Injection do you think you will see a response page?
+Note:: If you were to login to the web application again and try the SQL Injection do you think you will see a response page?
 What can you do to show a response?

 Task 3 - Event logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~